 Responsive It’s tough to identify this in the vetting stage, but you should set the expectations early.
 How do you expect to communicate?
 On slack?
 On messenger?
 Linkedin?
 Email?
 How soon will they likely reply to each medium?
 What if there is something urgent?

-Follows a straightforward process - preferably a combination of someone who has enough experience to provide you with a blueprint to a successful process, or can be flexible and adjust to your procedure.
+Follows a straightforward process - preferably a combination of someone who has enough experience to provide you with a blueprint to a successful process, or can be flexible and adjust to yours.

 Test the water first